mamokarz/sample-multi-platform/README.md

 ## Introduction

-In the IoT world, the ability to have a code that can target multiple hardware, with different configurations and different OS [Operational System] is crucial.
-For example, a refrigerator may cost from hundreds to thousands of Dollars, it may contain a 20 inches display, a small LDC display or no display at all, and it may use a full-blown CPU running a flavor of Linux or a small MCU running a RTOS.
+In the IoT world, the ability to have code that can target multiple hardware, with different configurations and different OS [Operating System] is crucial.
+For example, a refrigerator may cost from hundreds to thousands of dollars, it may contain a 20 inches display, a small LCD display or no display at all, and it may use a full-blown CPU running a flavor of Linux or a small MCU running an RTOS.
 No matter these differences, some code may be reused on all of these devices, for example, the main business logic or the code that connects those devices to the cloud.

 The goal of this sample is to show how a single cmake project can create multiple libraries with different configurations, test it against a set of compliance tests, and generate multiple executables, each of them targeting a different platform.

 ## Scenario

-To demonstrate the using of cmake targeting multiple platforms, let’s suppose the following scenario:
+To demonstrate the usage of cmake targeting multiple platforms, let’s suppose the following scenario:

-A system shall read a temperature sensor every second and change a LED color and a fan speed, depending on the current temperature.
+A system shall read a temperature sensor every second and change an LED color and a fan speed, depending on the current temperature.
 The LED shall be green if the temperature is between -10c and 80c, yellow if between -38c and -10c or 60c to 80c, or red if the temperature is lower than -38c or higher than 80c.
 If the temperature bypasses 120c or the device cannot read the temperature, the system shall turn off the fan, change the LED to red, and halt itself to avoid further damages.
 The fan speed shall be set as 10 times the temperature in celsius, so, it shall be capable to run on both direction, with speed between 1 RPM to 1200 RPM clockwise and 1 RPM to 400 RPM anticlockwise.

 ### Hardware

 The system can be deployed using three different boards that uses a CPU that can run Linux or Windows.
 The code use an OS dependent API to sleep for 1 second, it will use `sleep()`, defined in _windows.h_, for Windows, and `nanosleep()`, defined in _pthread.h_, for Linux.

 The main differences between these boards are the fan and the temperature sensor, the first board contains the temperature sensor type `A` and the fan `A`.
 The second board contains the temperature sensor type `B` and the fan `B`.
 The third board contains the temperature sensor type `B` and the fan `C`.
-The APIs for sensors and fan are different, so an adapter layer is required.
+The APIs for sensors and fans are different, so an adapter layer is required.

-All boards may use both OSs, which means that each of OS shall create 3 different executables, one for each board.
+All boards may use both OSs, which means that each OS shall create 3 different executables, one for each board.
 So, in total, the cmake project shall be able to create 6 different executables.

 ## PAL [Platform Abstraction Layer]

-Because software and hardware manufactories normally defines their own APIs (for example `sleep()` and `nanosleep()`), it became necessary to have an adapter layer that will unify all APIs in a single set that our business logic understand.
+Because software and hardware manufacturers normally define their own APIs (for example `sleep()` and `nanosleep()`), it becomes necessary to have an adapter layer that will unify all APIs in a single set that our business logic can understand.

-On this example, we called the adapter layer as PAL or Platform Abstraction Layer, there are some other similar names like HAL [Hardware Abstraction Layer] or BSP [Board Support Package], they are not exactly the same, however, there is a big overlapping between them.
-So, for simplicity, we just call it as PAL.
+On this example, we called the adapter layer PAL or Platform Abstraction Layer.
+There are some other similar names like HAL [Hardware Abstraction Layer] or BSP [Board Support Package] and while they are not exactly the same, there is a big overlap between them.
+So, for simplicity, we just call it PAL.

 ### PAL Interface

-As mentioned, no matter the target platform, **the PAL shall always expose the same interface and the same behavior**, doing that, the other parts of the system can be totally agnostic.
-In this sample, the interface was defined in _pal.h_, and expose the following APIs.
+As mentioned, no matter the target platform, **the PAL shall always expose the same interface and the same behavior**.
+Doing that, the other parts of the system can be totally agnostic.
+In this sample, the interface was defined in `pal.h`, and exposes the following APIs.

 ```c
 const char* pal_version_get_string(void);